 #2 Christmas food and plant dangers

 There’s nothing like a festive season feast, and you may be tempted to share some with Fido or Felix.
 But many Christmas foods are a pet health risk.
-Pet health insurance will cover the costs in case they get hold of an errant chocolate, raisin, or turkey bone.
+Pet insurance will cover the costs in case they get hold of an errant chocolate, raisin, or turkey bone, and their health takes a turn for the worse.

 Chocolate